Last updated on July 6th, 2019 at 09:01 am

 In both New Symrna Beach and Daytona Beach, the areas where you are allowed to drive are clearly marked, with natural areas and select beach areas designated as no-drive zones.
 You pay a toll as you enter the beach, and if you leave one area, your pass allows you to re-enter on other access ramps.

-There are four access ramps where you can pay your toll and drive onto the beach in New Smyrna Beach.
+There are five vehicle access ramps in New Smyrna Beach.
 Here’s a map that shows areas where you can drive on the beach in New Smyrna Beach.

 - Under no circumstances are you allowed to pass another car, even if it appears to have stopped.
 (This was learned the hard way.)

 - There is two-way traffic: You can drive in either direction.

 - Park perpendicular to the beach, but don’t go beyond the posts into soft sand.

 - Parking near Ponce Inlet on the New Smyrna side is limited, and soft sand plays havoc as people try to double park.
 Park a little further south and avoid the congestion.

 - Driving is permitted sunrise to sunset from Nov.
 1 to April 30, and from 8 a.m. to 7 p.m., May 1 through Oct.
 31, tides permitting.
 Unusually high tides can close down driving.

 - You can exit the beach and re-enter once without paying an additional fee.